 Fed officials don’t like to talk about yield curve inversion, but earlier this year several members of the Fed’s rate-setting committee said it was a development they were watching which again explains why Powell reversed his position in just the last 7 weeks.

 What concerns me is the crowding out effect where Powell has increased Treasury bond yields so much that it’s sucking money away from the private sector as evidenced by the spread between Treasury bonds and corporate bonds.

 If the spread between investment grade corporate bonds and Treasury bonds climbs above 2%, the stock market and economy is toast.
 Recall what happened to this spread back in December 2007 when the economy went into a recession.

 While expectations still call for a rate increase later this month, for 2019 I’m thinking the Fed’s dot plot for 2019 will now show just one or two hikes compared to the prior expectation of up to four rate hikes.

-I will continue to let Premium members know by text message and email as the inverted yield curve situation develops.
+I will continue to let Premium members know by email as the inverted yield curve situation develops.